Dorian

 She scoffed.
 “We weren’t even solid—”

-Silence filled the space between them, thick and charged.
-Ryin looked away.
+Silence filled the space between them.

 “Get out,” he said, voice low this time.
 Flat and final.

-Ryin stared at him, waiting—for what, he didn’t know.
+Ryin stared at him, waiting — for what, he didn’t know.
 Maybe for him to change his mind.
 Maybe for him to beg her to stay like he used to.

 But he didn’t.